ranaroussi/pystore/README.rst

 -----

-I'm very interested in your experience with pystore.
+I'm very interested in your experience with PyStore.
 Please drop me an note with any feedback you have.

+Contributions welcome!

 \- **Ran Aroussi**